It had been an uneventful morning for Matt spent mostly office-bound at his desk attending to his back log of mounting paperwork.

 Brad checked his left and right.
 ‘I’ll give you an example…’ Brad said.
 'We were on a raid down in Chula Vista.
 Heavy drug trafficking ring.
 Violent sons of bitches they were...There were several teams involved in the raid.
-Matt’s team….Our team, secured the rear yard in case anyone did a runner out the back door.
+Matt’s team….Our team, secured the rear yard in case anyone did a runner out the back door when the search team breached the front door.
 Matt and another colleague hid in the neighbor’s property on the west side, while I hid in the neighbor’s property on the east side with him,’ Brad gestured to Miles seated nearby.
 ‘When the entry team stormed the front door, one of the suspects burst out the back door carrying an Uzi.
-He sprayed the back yard with rounds as he ran, in case anyone was waiting.
+He sprayed the back yard with rounds as he ran, presumably in case anyone was waiting.
 We held our position and the suspect went over the back fence into the rear alley.
 But he didn’t run.
 He stood there in the back alley with his weapon trained on the rear fence, ready to shoot anyone who came over the fence after him.
 That’s the sort of shit we were dealing with,’ Brad said.
 ‘Life was cheap to them.
 Anyway…’ Brad continued, ‘Matt suspected the crook may have been waiting in the alley, so to check, he lobbed one of those plastic, molded outdoor chairs over the fence.
 Matt was right.
 As the chair flew into view, the crook blew it to pieces.
 He then turned his weapon on the rear fence where the chair came from, spraying it with round after round.
 At that stage, I had no idea if Matt survived that.
 While the crook was pre-occupied with killing the fence…I made my way into the lane, leveled my gun at him and when he stopped firing, I shouted at him to drop his weapon.
 He started to turn towards me so I squeezed off a round…’

 Rodriguez’s eyebrows lifted.
 ‘Did ya get him…?’
 He sounded excited.